They are cared for by the Sikari. It is believed that centuries ago that the herd was vast and populated the whole mountain.

 Every building presents runes that are specific to each family, they are bound together using ancient woven fabrics.
 This symbolises the oath taken centuries ago to rebuild the lifeblood of the mountain.

-Within the red wood is an illusive portal.
+Within the redwood is an elusive portal.
 What is within?

 For the first vfx post production brief we are asked to create a teaser trailer to a new anthology series based on the works of Jules Verne.